|

 certainly see that Paul doesn't think that way.

-Timothy is encouraged by Paul to stay away from
+verse 7 Timothy is encouraged by Paul to stay away from “myths and old

 than anything else, he must live a Godly life.
 This is ultimate in being a

-year, 2010, many Evangelicals are using Mayan religious thinking to
+In this year, 2010, many Evangelicals are using Mayan religious

-either fables, or doctrines of demons.
-I think we should stay away from
+It's either fables, or doctrines of demons.
+I think we should stay

-such teaching, unless we address them and explain how they are false
+away from such teaching, unless we address them and explain how they are

-Paul speaks to the topic of “physical exercise”
+speaks to the topic of “physical exercise” in verse 8.

 Paul is not saying that such activity is wrong.